scrapy/scrapy/docs/topics/request-response.rst

           redirection) to be assigned to the redirected response (with the final URL after redirection).

-        - Response.request.url doesn't always equals Response.url
+        - Response.request.url doesn't always equal Response.url

         - This attribute is only available in the spider code, and in the :ref:`Spider Middlewares <topics-spider-middleware>`, but not in